DataDog/integrations-core/hdfs_datanode/README.md

 #### Connect the Agent

-Edit the `hdfs_datanode.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `hdfs_datanode.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample hdfs_datanode.d/conf.yaml][102] for all available configuration options:

 ```
 init_config: